HaozhiQi/hora/README.md

 unzip cache/data.zip -d cache/
 ```

-The data structure should look like:
+The data structure should look like the following:

 ```
+# s07 means the size of the object is 0.7 times canonical size.
+# 50k means there are 50k randomly sampled grasping pose for each scale.

 cache/
   internal_allegro_grasp_50k_s07.npy
   ...